Deportivo Cali: 1996–1999: Return to positions of privilege

+Two years later and with José Eugenio "Cheché" Hernández as manager, Deportivo Cali won its seventh title.
+Cheché, who was managing a team for the first time, replaced Reinaldo Rueda at the helm after he left midway into the season due to Cali's subpar performances, and managed to stage a comeback that allowed the team to advance to the semi-finals after finishing eighth in the Finalización tournament, and later went on to win a semi-final group that once again featured Atlético Nacional, Millonarios, and América de Cali as rivals.
+This qualified the team for the finals against Once Caldas, which had been the best team of the previous stages of the season and were heavily favored to win the title.
+Deportivo Cali won 4–0 in the first leg in Cali with a hat-trick scored by Víctor Bonilla and tied 0–0 in Manizales in the second leg in order to claim the title.
+In that year, the team also took part for the first and only time in the Copa Merconorte, reaching the finals in which they were defeated by Atlético Nacional.

 Deportivo Cali qualified for the 1999 Copa Libertadores as Colombian champions, and qualified out of a group which also included Once Caldas, and Argentine sides River Plate and Vélez Sarsfield.
-After eliminating Colo-Colo in the round of 16, Uruguayan side Bella Vista in the quarterfinals and Cerro Porteño in the semifinals, they managed to reach the final of the competition for the second time in its history.
-Unfortunately, luck was not on their side and they lost to Palmeiras of Brazil on penalties after winning the first leg in Cali 1–0 and losing 2–1 in the return leg in São Paulo.
+After eliminating Colo-Colo in the round of 16, Uruguayan side Bella Vista in the quarter-finals and Cerro Porteño in the semi-finals, they reached the final of the competition for the second time in history.
+Unfortunately, luck was not on their side and they lost to Brazilian side Palmeiras on penalties after winning the first leg in Cali 1–0 and losing 2–1 in the return leg in São Paulo.
 Venezuelan goalkeeper Rafael Dudamel, defenders Hernán Gaviria, Mario Yepes, and Gerardo Bedoya, and midfielders Arley Betancourt, Mayer Candelo, and Martín Zapata were some of the most important players of the club in both the 1998 national championship and the Copa Libertadores run the following year.